tautomer/WSL_Windows_Terminal/README.md

 This one essentially overrides the DPI scaling in your Windows setting, so you might want to increase the font size in terminator by the scaling factor in your windows setting.
-Say you were using 14 pt font with 150% scaling, not you are going to use 21 pt or so.
+Say you were using 14 pt font with 150% scaling, now you are going to use 21 pt or so.

 Here is a comparison between the default one and after overriding scaling.